semaphoreci/docs/docs/faq/faq.md

 <br>- Stopped job, but marked as successful: <code>export SEMAPHORE_JOB_RESULT=passed</code> then <code>return 130</code>
 <br>- Stopped job, but marked as failed: <code>export SEMAPHORE_JOB_RESULT=failed</code> then <code>return 130</code>
 </p>
+Please note that some commands like <code>bash -e</code> or <code>set -x otrace</code> may override this behavior and make it not function correctly.

 </details>